 - We cannot accept grass clippings since we do not have place to take them.
 Place grass clippings in bags and put them with your trash collection.

-- Please do not mix brush or shrubbery into leaf piles brush.
+- Please do not mix brush or shrubbery into leaf piles.
 These items will not pass through the leaf machine and get stuck in the vacuum tube.
 This can become a time-consuming and costly problem for us.

 Leaf collection is a labor intensive process.
 Unfortunately, it also coincides with the holiday season as well as deer season when employees want time off.
 Mother Nature adds to the chaos with a threat of the dreaded snowfall.
 A single crew consists of two dump trucks with drivers, a leaf machine with an operator and a leaf raker.
 It takes 4 people to create a leaf collection crew.
 The Township owns three leaf machines and we do our best to have all three machines with crews on the streets, but because of the time of year, it is difficult to steadily man all three machines at once.
 If snowfall would occur during leaf collection, we have to strip leaf equipment from the dump trucks, take care of the snow, then re-equip the trucks with leaf equipment and continue leaf collection.
 Resumption of leaf collection can only occur if the snowfall is not too great.
 A significant snow can cover the leaf piles, making it impossible to locate, especially if covered with plowed snow.

-Our goal for 2016 is to complete three full rounds, and increase service on our flagging roads.
+Our goal for 2021 is to complete three full rounds, and increase service on our flagging roads.
 A flagging road is defined as a road that has a high volume of traffic, has dangerous hills or curves that limits your visibility to see our work crews, or a roadway that has a higher speed limit.
-Leaf and brush collection are rated per Penn-DOT as a moving work zone, such trash collectors and recycling collection.
+Leaf collection is rated per Penn-DOT as a moving work zone, such trash collectors and recycling collection.
 Signage moves with the crews and may cause confusion to the motorist.
 Our crews do wear the required bright apparel for your safety and ours.